|

 at 11th level, you become a trained hunter of foes, granting you the

-at 15th level, you can use your action to discipline your awareness on the
+at 15th level, you can use an action on your turn to discipline your

-region around you.
-For 1 hour, or until you lose your concentration (as if
+awareness on the region around you.
+Until you lose your concentration (as if

 you were concentrating on a spell), you can sense whether any of your

 favoured enemies are present within 1 mile of you.
-This
+While the effect reveals

 at 18th level, you can spend 1 minute to change any of the choices granted by